Cars · Resale guide

 Common Scams to Watch For (India 2026)

 Flood-Damaged Cars.
-These are often bought cheap, cleaned up, and resold.
-Electrical gremlins typically appear 3-6 months later.
-Detection: Look for water stains under carpets, inside the glovebox, or under the seats.
-Check for rust on non-exposed metal parts (seat bolts, wiring harness).
-Smell for a persistent musty odor in the cabin, even after cleaning.
+These are often bought cheap, cosmetically repaired, and sold to unsuspecting buyers.
+Electrical gremlins often appear 3-6 months later.
+Look for water stains under carpets, rust on non-exposed metal bolts, a musty smell, or foggy headlamps.
+Check for corrosion in fuse boxes and under the dashboard.

 Seller’s Guide — How to Maximize Your MG ZS EV Resale